filipbrecher/Region-creator/README.md

     regionCreator.createNewBoard();

 You can then access the regions or the board.
-They both give you a copies.
+They both give you copies.

 By accessing the regions, you will get an array of the individual regions.
 Each region will be an array of the cellIds